In-App Voice Scrolling and Selection

 - If want more advanced voice capabilities, what should I do?

-- For advanced voice experiences, you should integrate with the Video Skill API, which offers a more comprehensive and rich voice experience for customers.
+- For advanced voice experiences, you should integrate the Alexa video skill into your Fire TV app.
+This offers the most comprehensive, richest voice experience for your app.

 - What devices are supported?